 A temporary guardianship can be a useful arrangement for ensuring the welfare of a ward during periods when their caregivers cannot provide the care or decision-making functions the ward needs.
 Here are some common reasons families might opt for temporary guardianship:

-• Medical Emergencies: If a caregiver faces a severe health issue involving long-term hospitalization or incapacitation, they might be unable to care for their loved one effectively.
+- Medical Emergencies: If a caregiver faces a severe health issue involving long-term hospitalization or incapacitation, they might be unable to care for their loved one effectively.
+A court order granting temporary guardianship for medical emergency situations can facilitate medical treatment if the patient is unable to decide.
 Temporary guardianship allows another adult to make healthcare decisions and manage the ward’s day-to-day needs until the caregiver recovers.

 How Long Does Temporary Guardianship Last in Texas?